kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I have been assigned two mentors for Microsoft's Tech Resilience Programme.
 - I have been assigned mentor from NCWIT's AiC Program!
 - I will be attending Discrete Maths Days with some awesome Combinatorics people this year in person!
-- I will be attending the Roots of Unity workshop, assigned to the Arithemtic Geometry group (with full funding!)
+- I will be attending the Roots of Unity workshop, assigned to the Arithmetic Geometry group (with full funding!).

 ## 2021
 - I (apparently?) won a Best Poster award at the Mediterranean Machine Learning Summer (held in Winter) School.
 Specifically, it's in the Brilliant Idea Category!!
 So cool!
 I know, I'm shocked too! :) I'd love to continue to earn more "Brilliant idea" awards! :)